 The outdoors is a wonderful antidote to the demands of our modern life and helps to connect our generation of children with the pleasures of the natural world.
 Used well the outdoors learning can engage children in a different way and provide a safe way of exploring the ‘wild’.

 There are plenty of ways to promote children’s well-being through the outdoors, encouraging happy and healthy children.
-We are enormously fortunate in being situated in glorious grounds – but any school can make the most of the environment around them.
-We ended our summer term by bringing families together, smoking a wild salmon over the camp fire and participating in a competitive den building evening.
-Great fun was had by all!
+We are enormously fortunate in being situated in glorious grounds.
+We end every year with a campfire breakfast for the whole of Pre-Prep!

 Outdoor learning engages the children’s interest and encourages hands-on investigation and observation to promote learning at a deep level, even if it gets messy.
 It provides an opportunity to promote important life-skills including building resilience, confidence, independence, risk-taking and collaborative learning.
 Qualities such as open-ended problem solving, have-a-go attitudes and a space in which to trial ideas without worrying about making mistakes, are all valuable formative experiences for our children’s future lives.